Gun Cleaning Solvent

 The formulation is designed to remove powder residue, bullet shavings, hardened lubricants and other contaminants from firearms.

-A 6-step Ultrasonic Firearm Cleaning Procedure
+A 5-step Ultrasonic Firearm Cleaning Procedure

 Following is a representative cleaning exercise for firearms.

-4. Disassemble the firearms according to manufacturers’ instructions.
-If you observe loose contaminants remove them with a brush to help preserve the effectiveness of the cleaning solution.
-While you are doing this turn on the unit and set the thermostat to 150⁰F (65⁰C) if so equipped.
+4. For the cleaning cycle turn on the unit, set the thermostat (if so equipped) to the recommended cleaning temperature.
 Place the components (minus grips and stocks) into the basket.
 Avoid crowding the parts.

 Parts are now ready for reassembly.

-Two Ultrasonic Gun Cleaner Options
+Two Ultrasonic Gun Cleaning Tank Options

 For cleaning pistol components, we suggest the HCS-200 ultrasonic gun cleaning kit sized for two full size semi-automatic handguns or a 6-inch revolver.